 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.
 Full Disclosure Here.

 127 Hours is a movie about real-life mountain climber Aron Ralston who slides into a canyon crevasse while climbing in Utah.
-His arm is pinned under an bolder and he has very little food and water.
+His arm is pinned under a boulder and he has very little food and water.
 After being trapped for 127 hours, he literally cuts himself loose from danger but amputating his arm and lives to tell about it.

 During his 127 hours stuck in the crevasse, Ralston must resort to his basest survival instincts.
 So what are the lessons learned from this true story?

 1. First and foremost: Use your head!
-To quote Joel at Survival Cache: “Your number one survival tool is the grey matter that keeps your ears apart.”
+Remember, your number one survival tool is the gray matter that keeps your ears apart!

 3. Knowledge is power.
 Educate yourself and keep learning.
 Study the local topography – you just might need to make a quick getaway and knowledge of the local geographical terrain will be crucial.
 Learn first aid and get to know your neighbors.
 The more you know, the less you will panic.

 4. Prepare for the unexpected with plenty of food and water.
 This applies to a one day hike, a two-week camping trip, or an emergency stash that will provide sustenance on for six months or longer if the SHTF.

 5. Stay fit of body.
 Stamina and physical endurance require a healthy body.
 Eat nutritious foods and try to eat real, not processed products.
 Get some daily exercise and strive for a reasonable weight – not overweight but also not too thin.

 6. Exercise the brain – you are going to need it when an emergency sets in.
 To quote from Survival Cache: